Tomas-Kaiser/docker_tutorial/README.md

 #### Viewing commands

-`nano text.txt` create/open a file and write some text `cat text.txt` good for short text
+We can use `nano` which is a bisic text editor for Linux.

-`more text.txt` good for big text but we can just scroll down `less text.txt` which is a new command and we can also scroll up but it might need to install using `apt install less` `head -n 5 text.txt` to show first 5 lines of the file text.txt `tail -n 5 text.txt` to show last 5 lines of the file text.txt
+`nano text.txt` create/open a file and write some text `cat text.txt` good for showing a short text (`cat` stands for concatinate) `more text.txt` good for showing a big text but we can just scroll down `less text.txt` which is a new command and we can also scroll up but it might need to install using `apt install less` `head -n 5 text.txt` to show first 5 lines of the file text.txt `tail -n 5 text.txt` to show last 5 lines of the file text.txt